 You’ll also see some green morays, lobsters, other rays and larger fish too.

 #10 – Jardines

-Jardines dive site is only a short 5 minute boat ride from the main beach in Playa del Carmen.
+Jardines dive site is only a short 5-minute boat ride from the main beach in Playa del Carmen.

 Named the ‘gardens’, Jardines is famed for its expanses of differing coral, but I’d probably rename it ‘Aquarium’ due to the awesome number of schools of fish that are found here.
 It’s a great beginner’s site, but also great for experienced divers who can look for smaller macro life here too.

-It’s a shallow dive (approximately 10-11 meters) with very mild current usually, so you can explore for a long time without worrying about air consumption.
+It’s a shallow dive (approximately 10-11 meters) with a very mild current usually, so you can explore for a long time without worrying about air consumption.